Lancia Montecarlo

-The Lancia Montecarlo (Type 137) is a two-seater sports car manufactured and marketed by Lancia in Italy for model years 1975-1981, across two series.
+The Lancia Montecarlo (Type 137) is a two-seater sports car manufactured and marketed by Lancia in Italy from 1975 to 1981, across two series.
 It was designed by Pininfarina and has a mid-engine, rear-wheel-drive layout.

-The first series (1975-1978) were marketed as the Lancia Beta Montecarlo and the second series (1980-1981) as the Lancia Montecarlo.
+The first series (1975–1978) were marketed as the Lancia Beta Montecarlo and the second series (1980–1981) as the Lancia Montecarlo.
 In both cases Montecarlo was spelled as one word, unlike the city of Monte Carlo.
 Both series were offered in Coupé and Spider bodystyles, the latter featuring a unique roll-back manually operated targa style convertible top.
-A modified version of the Spider was marketed in the United States as the Lancia Scorpion(1976-1977).
+A modified version of the Spider was marketed in the United States as the Lancia Scorpion for 1976–1977 model years.

 Total production spanned from 1974 to 1982 with a hiatus in 1979 — reaching 7,798 total.
 3,558 first series and 817 second series targa models were manufactured; along with 2,080 first series and 1,123 second series coupé models — as well as 220 competition models built (Lancia 037).